Allogeneic Transplant (Bone Marrow & Stem Cell)

 The donated cells must be "matched" to you, which is done by a test called human leukocyte antigen (HLA) or HLA typing.

-About 7 out of 10 patients will not have a family member match and will need to use the National Marrow Donor Program.
+About 7 out of 10 people do not have a family member match and will need to use the National Marrow Donor Program.
 They keep the HLA typing records from donors around the world and have access to millions of potential donors and numerous cord blood units.
-If a patient has a donor that is unrelated to them it is often called MUD (matched unrelated donor).
+If your donor is not related to you, the transplant is often called MUD (matched unrelated donor).

 How is HLA testing done?